cali221/Chocolate-Sales-ETL/README.md

 ## View the data visualization on a dashboard
 To view the dashboard run ```streamlit run dashboard.py```

+# Data Pipeline
+1. The data from CSV was converted into pandas DataFrame.
+Then the DataFrame was cleaned and the columns were renamed
+2. The DataFrame was loaded into the PostgreSQL database as a table
+3. The database table is decomposed into multiple related tables with primary keys and foreign keys
+4. The data from the database table is used for the dashboard for data visualization

 # Results
 ## Database schema
 After the cleaned DataFrame is loaded to the database, the following database schema with just one table was achieved:<br>
 ![screenshot of initial database ERD](https://github.com/cali221/Chocolate-Sales-ETL/blob/main/readme-images/initial_erd.png?raw=true)
 <br>
-The table was then decomposed into related tables representing different entities (country, sales_person, product and sales).<br>
+The table was then decomposed into tables representing different entities (country, sales_person, product and sales).<br>
+Primary keys and foreign keys were introduced to represent the relationships between the entities.
-The following database schema was obtained:<br>
+Additionally the primary keys ensure uniqueness of each row.<br> The following database schema was obtained:<br>
 ![screenshot of final database ERD](https://github.com/cali221/Chocolate-Sales-ETL/blob/main/readme-images/normalized-erd.png?raw=true)
 <br>
 The initial table (i.e. choco_stats) was intentionally kept in the database, so that the new tables that resulted from the<br>
-decomposition can be checked against the initial table.
+decomposition can be checked against the initial table using the tests.psql script.

 ## Dashboard screenshots
+The dashboard consists of 5 interactive charts as shown by the following screenshots:
 ![screenshot of a pie chart comparing the number of boxes shipped in different countries](https://github.com/cali221/Chocolate-Sales-ETL/blob/main/readme-images/dashboard-1.png?raw=true)

 ![screenshot of a line chart comparing the number of boxes shipped over time within a selected date range in selected countries](https://github.com/cali221/Chocolate-Sales-ETL/blob/main/readme-images/dashboard-2.png?raw=true)